FRodrigues42/meet-meteor/database-everywhere/01-hyper-crud/README.md

 Stage 3
 ---

-Now, using the [meteor collection docs](http://docs.meteor.com/#collections) as a helping hand, try some queries in your browser console to retrieve them:
+Now, using the [meteor collection docs](http://docs.meteor.com/#find) as a helping hand, try some queries in your browser console to CRUD them:

 * Fetch (pun intended) all dogs from the database
-* Fetch all dogs sorted by name
-* Fetch all dogs whose names begin "po"
 * Fetch a single dog by name

-Delete all dogs whose name is "rover".
+* Delete all dogs whose name is "rover"

-Insert some new dogs with profile pictures into the database by adding a field `url` to the object you insert.
+* Insert some new dogs with profile pictures into the database by adding a field `url` to the object you insert

-Add a profile picture to an existing dog.
+* Add a profile picture to an existing dog